shwapneel/ArkParadigmCodeProject/README.md

 Note, due to time I was not able to get the writing to a .txt file implemented.
-My original intention was to use an JavaScript array that would first read the .txt file then append any new JSON inputs into that array and use that array for querying for JSON values at any key given.
+My original intention was to use an JavaScript array that would first read the .txt file then append any new JSON inputs into that array and use that array for querying for JSON values at any key given to improve efficiency of the program and then to write to the .txt after the JSON data was in the array.

 I was only able to get an array working with all the JSON values.